tripleee/SmokeDetector-wiki/Guidance-for-Blacklisting-and-Watching.md

 You can test this by using the `!!/test <string to test>` command (or `!!/test-a <string to test>` to test as an answer).

-Everyone with SmokeDetector privileges (if you don't have those and would like them, read up on [how to get them](Privileges)) can blacklist a website, though the action will require administrator approval for most people.
+Everyone with SmokeDetector privileges (if you don't have those and would like them, read up on [how to get them](Privileges)) can blacklist a website, though this will need to be approved by someone with code privileges if you don't already have them.
 Additions to the blacklist must be valid regular expressions (regex).
 In reality that means for largely exact matches (like the website blacklist) that you ensure that special characters (like `.`) are escaped.
 (Example: `thisisspam\.com`)

 There are two methods to add a website to a watch list or blacklist: